McIntoshLab1/homelab/docs/architecture/storage.md

 # Storage

-**Status:** Boot/OS drive in service · HDD bays reserved (planned)
+**Status:** Boot/OS drive in service with HDD bays reserved (planned)

 ## Overview
-Storage in the lab is split: a fast NVMe drive runs the hypervisor and its workloads, while the UGREEN DXP4800 Plus's four HDD bays are kept free for a future bulk-storage and redundancy.
+The storage in the lab is split.
+Currently the  NVMe drive runs the hypervisor and its workloads while the UGREEN DXP4800 Plus's four HDD bays are kept free for a future bulk-storage and redundancy.
 This keeps the OS fast and isolated from data storage.